ferrywlto/kata-dojo/csharp/challenges/fullstack-add-two/README.md

 Below are what you need to prepare in order to ensure you perform the best in the interview:

 - Development environment you used in your daily work.
+For example:
     - Visual Studio Code
-    - .NET6+ or NodeJS 18+ or Python 3 SDK
+    - .NET8+ or NodeJS 18+ or Python 3 SDK
     - git and GitHub CLI
     - Docker desktop with common images pulled from your daily development tasks
     - NPM/YARN with Frontend SDK of your choice installed